wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 == Upgrade Notice ==

+= 1.3.6 =
+This release adds post-specific IntelliWidgets to all post types, not just 'pages.'

 = 1.3.4 =
 Fixed incorrect global (fatal error) in release 1.3.3.
 This release adds the ability to use on-page IW Sections as the settings for shortcodes.